 - Be especially wary of anyone who approaches you at a major tourist site – scam artists are everywhere and even the most innocent question (like, “Do you speak English?“) can be a trick to distract you.
-It may seem rude to ignore people but safety comes first.
+It may feel rude to ignore people, but safety comes first.

 - Use the safe at your hotel and only walk around with a minimum in cash and credit cards

 - And finally always, and I mean always, keep an eye on your drink when you’re in a bar or restaurant